 Soon I found myself wondering if I could use a kite to pull myself around the mountains on a snowboard.
 A quick trip to Palmer Glacier on Mt.
 Hood proved that it was a great idea.
 The power of the kite was so intense, I was able to ascend the hill faster than on a high-speed chairlift — with no lift ticket required.

 During the next few years, snow kiting grew in popularity.
 While most people aimed for wide-open frozen lakes, I was interested in exploring the mountains.
 Some days I’d travel more than 50 miles across the snow-covered rolling hills with my kite.
 On others, I’d use the kite to ascend a peak, then store it in my pack and snowboard down, over and over again.

 Over the next 14 years, I explored the western United States, Alaska, Canada, Europe and New Zealand, searching for ideal snow-kiting locations.
 Recently, I’ve been on a mission to discover superior destinations closer to home.
-In Hood River, I wake up every morning to a view of Mount Defiance just 10 miles west of town.
-The 4,920-foot peak is seldom traveled in the winter but offers some of the most amazing views of Mount Hood, Mount Adams, Mount Saint Helens and Mount Rainier.
+In Hood River, I wake up every morning to a view of Mt.
+Defiance just 10 miles west of town.
+The 4,920-foot peak is seldom traveled in the winter but offers some of the most amazing views of Mt.
+Hood, Mt.
+Adams, Mt.
+Saint Helens and Mt.
+Rainier.

 That’s what I love about snow kiting.
 It doesn’t matter if you find perfect conditions every time, but when everything comes together and you are able to snowboard up a mountain with a fresh coat of powder, using the power of wind, few things compare.

 These maps and directions are for planning purposes only.
 You may find that construction projects, traffic, or other events may cause road conditions to differ from the map results.
 For travel options, weather and road conditions, visit tripcheck.com, call 511 (in Oregon only), 800.977.6368 or 503.588.2941.